kl9797/COVID19-prediction/README.md

 # COVID19-prediction
-Regression model of COVID19 transmission and prediction
+Regression model of COVID-19 transmission and prediction in R